hadizz/hadizz/README.md

 - 🌱 I’m currently learning Vue Nuxt
 - 👯 I’m looking to collaborate on SSR projects
 - 🤔 I’m looking for help with Vue
-- 💬 Ask me about React
+- 💬 Ask me about Frontend Development
 - 📫 How to reach me: hadizareoriginal@gmail.com
 - 😄 Pronouns: Hadiz
 - ⚡ Fun fact: I live in Iran 🚶🏻‍♂️